Otterbein Equestrian Camp

 Items to bring each day

-Sack lunch, water bottle, snack, sun screen, change of clothes (shorts are fine), hair ties for long hair, riding boots (over the ankle, flat rubber sole with heel), riding helmet (no bike helmets), English riding breeches or jodhpurs recommended (jeans are fine, but make sure they do not have buttons on back pockets).
+Sack lunch, water bottle, snack, sunscreen, change of clothes (shorts are fine), hair ties for long hair, face covering, small personal hand sanitizer, riding boots (over the ankle, flat rubber sole with heel), riding helmet (no bike helmets), English riding breeches or jodhpurs recommended (jeans are fine, but make sure they do not have buttons on back pockets).

-If your camper is between the age of 9 and 17, we can make arrangements for him or her to attend any of the camp weeks (except the invitation-only week) regardless of experience.
+If your camper is between the age of 9 and 17, we can make arrangements for them to attend any of the camp weeks (except the IEA weeks) regardless of experience.
 Questions?
-Contact Jill Mccullough at email@example.com.
+Contact Kari Briggs at firstname.lastname@example.org.

 Where to buy riding boots, breeches and helmet